4 Best Places to Find Top Sales Reps & Marketers

 Perfect for internships and entry level positions, going through local universities (or top universities if you know there is a large population interested in moving to your market) garners a solid number of candidates.
 Get to know the university's curriculum and if it aligns with your company's mission, it could be a great fit for current and future recruiting.

 The most obvious strategy for recruiting is to use LinkedIn postings which can easily attract thousands of applications and viewings.
-With LinkedIn's one-click submission you run the risk of recieving many applications without much context.
+With LinkedIn's one-click submission you run the risk of receiving many applications without much context.
 To combat that, require a cover letter or additional information on the job posting.
 If the candidate is truly interested, they will send the 2nd part of the application which will fine tune your list of applicants considerably.

 With so many options for postings, make sure that you are targeting the right posting locations so that you are getting the right fit for the organization and not just someone who ticked off the boxes.